Tazemetostat and Mosunetuzumab in Untreated Follicular Lymphoma

 Detailed Description

 This is a phase II, open-label study.
-Fifty patients with previously untreated follicular lymphoma will be enrolled and treated with standard dosing of subcutaneous mosunetuzumab, and with oral tazemetostat by mouth twice daily at standard dosing (800 mg twice daily) beginning at the same time as mosunetuzumab initiation.
-Mosunetuzumab and tazemetostat will be given in 28-day cycles for up to 12 cycles.
-Response assessments by PET/CT will occur at 12 weeks post-mosunetuzumab and again at 30 and 48 weeks for those with an ongoing response to treatment.
+Fifty patients will be enrolled and treated with standard dosing of SC mosunetuzumab, and with oral tazemetostat by mouth twice daily at standard dosing (800 mg twice daily) beginning at the same time as mosunetuzumab initiation.
+Response assessments by PET/CT will occur post-mosunetuzumab at Cycle 4, Day 1 (+/- 3 days) and again at the end of treatment.
+If a participant has a complete response (CR) at Cycle 4 and/or cycle 8, then they will receive a total of 8 cycles of mosunetuzumab.
+If the patient has a partial response or stable disease at Cycle 4 and Cycle 8, then they will receive a total of 12 cycles of mosunetuzumab.
+All participants will receive 12 cycles of tazemetostat, unless discontinued from treatment early for disease progression or other protocol-defined reasons.
 Treatment with steroids, tocilizumab, growth factors, tumor lysis prophylaxis, and antibiotics may be used as per standard of care at our institution.
 Dose modifications are permitted for toxicity.
-There will be a follow-up visit after 2 years from starting the study.
+Correlative studies will be performed prior to and following tazemetostat treatment and peripheral blood collections prior to post-mosunetuzumab treatment, which will give additional descriptive data for use in correlative analyses.

 Study Type